 The first map shows the entrance to the trail.
 When first looking for it, many people go down the road into the campground which dead-ends in a nice area, which is usually groomed and an excellent beginner area and a nice place to poke around.
 But to find Anderson, when you are next to the Forest Service sign, look to your left.
-There is a snowberm – climb over that berm and you should immediately see the groomed trail.
+There is a snowberm – climb over that berm and you should immediately see the trail (a snow-covered Forest Service road).
 If you pass through a gate 100 feet up the road, you are going in the right direction.

 The 2nd map shows the general outline of the trail.
 The trail has nice smooth rolling gradient for the first couple of miles.
-Unfortunately, the washout at mile 0.9 ends the grooming.
-Beyond the washout is interesting territory to explore and after the switchback at mile 2, a chance to gain elevation.
+There is a washout at 0.9 mile.
+Up to that point, sufficient maintenance has been done that the trail is suitable for beginning back-country skiers.
+No trailwork has been done beyond the washout – but it is interesting territory to explore and after the switchback at mile 2, a chance to gain elevation.
 Look behind you – you will be skiing back down the same way!